Submit An Article to The Smart Runner

 What Type Of Article You Should Write

-There are many different types of article you could write.
-Generally we like to offer readers practical articles that shows them how to develop a given aspect of their training.
-How-To type articles are therefore preferred.
+There are many types of article you could write.
+Generally, we like to offer readers practical articles that show them how to develop an aspect of their training.
+How-To type articles are a good choice.

 - Training How To

 - Nutrition How To